6 Easy Ways to Eat More Vegetables

 Tip #6: Buy the right amount

-If you live alone or with someone who doesn’t share your love of vegetables, get more variety without buying more than you can eat by visiting a salad bar.
-Pick up just enough shredded carrots, cauliflower florets, cherry tomatoes, etc. Use them in all types of recipes – salads, casseroles, sandwiches and more.
-And stock frozen vegetables, so you can cook up just the amount you need and return the package to the freezer.
+If you live alone or with someone who doesn’t share your love of vegetables, get more variety without buying more than you can eat.
+If your supermarket has a food bar or small packages of ready-to-eat vegetables, pick up just enough shredded carrots, cauliflower florets, cherry tomatoes, etc. Use them in all types of recipes – salads, casseroles, sandwiches and more.

 Jill Weisenberger